zooniverse/Panoptes-Front-End/README.md

 ### Development

+New GitHub PRs from within the Zooniverse organisation will be staged by Jenkins as part of the CI process.
+Once CI finishes, your changes should be staged at https://pr-{PR-Number}.pfe-preview.zooniverse.org.
+Jenkins sometimes times out before finishing the build.
+If a PR build fails, use the link to Jenkins (from your PR) to log in and try restarting the build.

 For testing with production data, you can add `env=production` to your development url, e.g. `localhost:3735/projects?env=production`.
 Note that it is removed on every page refresh.

 All the good stuff is in **./app**.
 Start at **./app/main.cjsx**

+We lint our JavaScript code against a modified version of the [AirBnB style guide](https://github.com/airbnb/javascript).
+Please lint your changes with eslint, using the .eslintrc file at the root of this repo.
+If you have any questions, do feel free to ask us on GitHub.

-While editing, do your best to follow style and architecture conventions already used by the project, unless you have a reason not to. **If in doubt, ask.**
+While editing, do your best to follow style and architecture conventions already used by the project.
+The codebase is large, and styles have evolved during its development.
+Take a look at [zooniverse/front-end-monorepo](https://github.com/zooniverse/front-end-monorepo) to get an idea of our conventions for organising components.

 ### What to do if it doesn't run